tcunit/TcUnit/docs/programming-example.md

 - [Omron GX-ILM08C](https://www.ia.omron.com/products/family/3541/)

 which all support the CoE diagnosis history object (0x10F3), all IO-Link events are stored in the memory of the device.
-It’s important to note that the diagnosis history object (0x10F3) can be implemented by any EtherCAT slave to store diagnostic type of data, not only IO-Link events.
+It's important to note that the diagnosis history object (0x10F3) can be implemented by any EtherCAT slave to store diagnostic type of data, not only IO-Link events.
 Note that the implementation of the diagnosis history object is optional by the manufacturer.
 Whether the diagnosis history object is implemented or not is reported by a flag in the ESI-file of the EtherCAT slave.
 According to EtherCAT Technology Group document "[ETG1020 – EtherCAT Protocol Enhancements](https://www.ethercat.org/en/downloads/downloads_00600A7B120E41D385DC0AF19C034434.htm)", each message logged in the diagnostic history object has the following data: